 This was true for a recent client that needed to find a way to transfer files to a second region.
 Amazon Web Services created a heavily used service call Elastic File System (EFS) designed to serve as a centralized repository for any files that needed to be shared across multiple AWS EC2 instances.
 This allows EFS to provide common file sets to any number of workflows and applications running across many different EFS implementations.
 Because of the need for it to remain flexible to meet any number of client needs, AWS designed the service to mount to on-premise data center servers or be hosted in the cloud so that content could be backed up there as needed.

-A recent client of ClearScale’s, an AWS Premier Consulting Partner, needed to take the concept of EFS beyond the out-of-the-box functionality that Amazon provided.
+A recent client of ClearScale’s, needed to take the concept of EFS beyond the out-of-the-box functionality that Amazon provided.
 Because the client provided a heavily used micro-donation processing application to Fortune 1000 customers for use in managing donations, grants, and volunteer activities, the need to replicate the data stored in AWS Elastic File System was critical to the ongoing success and growth of their Big Data platform.

 Although it allowed for one-time backups of the content to another region using EFS File Sync, EFS did not provide the ability to actively replicate the data to a second region on a consistent basis due to its design limitations.
 The client needed to find a way to accomplish this for disaster recovery needs and so engaged with ClearScale to see if a solution could be found.